Romaq/bigrig-scripts/README.md

 3. Ongoing Maintenance
   * Repositories need to be set for "no subscription" according to the relevant [howto](https://www.virtualizationhowto.com/2022/08/proxmox-update-no-subscription-repository-configuration/).
-  * The system will need an "apt-get update && apt-get upgrade" command, of course.
+  * The system will need an `apt-get update && apt-get upgrade` command, of course.
   * A local "git" repository needs made for this documentation as well as the scripts for performing further setup to simplify fresh installations.
   * gpg is already installed, I just need to add my private key and configure according